 Preparing Your Smile’s Foundation for a dental makeover

 Dental issues like tooth decay and gum disease develop silently.
 They settle into your teeth and gums without being noticed.
 Once they become noticeable, however, they can lead to weakened and discolored teeth, receding gums that affect your smile’s appearance.
-If your smile’s blemishes are caused by an underlying health issue, then the first steps of your dental makeover will entail an appropriate course of treatment to eradicate the disease before choosing the appropriate cosmetic procedures.
+If your smile’s blemishes are caused by an underlying health issue, then the first step is to get medical advice.

 Replacing Lost Teeth